MostafaOmar98/python-spanner-issue/README.md

 ## Proposed solutions:

-1- Have `PingingPool` keep track of session creation time, add an extra check to `ping` to make it go through if sessions are >= 28 days old
+1- Have `PingingPool` keep track of session creation time, add an extra check to `get` to check/replace session if sessions are >= 28 days old
    This will cover the case of spanner deleting old sessions, but will not cover the general case of server-side deletions.
    However, it seems that the only other case is manual deletion of a session (who does that?).
 So if you're going to manually delete a session, might as well manually refresh your pool.
 Hence, this is my suggested solution